- Published on:

 Justified Dismissal

 Occurs when the employer terminates the contract for a legally valid cause (for example, serious misconduct by the worker defined in article 213 of the Labor Code).
-In this case, the worker is not entitled to severance or notice payment, but does have the right to receive accrued unused vacation, proportional thirteenth month owed, and accumulated seniority bonus.
+In this case, the worker is not entitled to severance for unjustified dismissal, but does have the right to receive accrued unused vacation, proportional thirteenth month owed, and seniority bonus (if the contract is indefinite-term).
+The 30-day notice applies only in the specific cases of article 212, not in every justified dismissal.

 Unjustified Dismissal